Try @eslint-react/kit@beta

 }

-// ✅ Create new object
+// Recommended: Create a new object

 function Component() {